denten-books/plain-text/plain-text.md

 that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
-A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@mckeown92 p.1].
-Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [^@hayles2007 p.72].
+A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@cohen_dependencies_1982, 1].
+Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
 Let's dwell on the history of the distinction between content and textual shape, between a text's physical characteristics and its signifying strategies for a few paragraphs.
 I'll give you the standard version first, but then return to revise and to complicate, because the traditional version hides a rather serious confusion, one that will become increasingly central to our conversation.

 The dichotomy between form and content harkens back to traditional Platonic theory of essences.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in a sort of an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) comprises a somewhat more limited, even corrupted, version of that idea.
 The task of the philosopher then becomes to reconstruct the ideal notion of the perfect chair from many imperfect copies.
-A computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare, @nygaard].
+A computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
 For Plato and later René Descartes, G.W.F.
 Hegel, and many other idealist philosophers, ideas provide us with enduring, universal, truths about the material, constantly changing, world.[^ln11-descartes]

 Hegel gives us the paradigmatic formulation of the distinction between form and content in his *Lectures on Aesthetics*.
-According to his system, classical art strives to reach a sort of an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel-aesthetics-english
+According to his system, classical art strives to reach a sort of an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
-p.
-70]."
 Whole books have been written on Hegel's rather technical and sometimes idiosyncratic vocabulary.
 Rather than define terms precisely, Hegel likes to give his reader a sort of a cognitive cluster of related concepts.
 On the side of "content" (*Inhalt*, *Gehalt*), his reader will find words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
 All of these convey a movement inward and a location beyond this world somehow, accessible only to the spirit (*Geist*) or mind (*Gedanken*, *Verstand*).
-On the side of "form" (same in German) Hegel accumulates words like expression (*Ausdruck*), presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [*hegel-aesthetics-german, *Einleitung*].
+On the side of "form" (same in German) Hegel accumulates words like expression (*Ausdruck*), presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
 This cluster conveys physical (palpable, of this world) outward-facing properties, available for examination to the senses (*Sinne*).

-By contrast with classical art, the art of Romanticism seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit, "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel-aesthetics-english p.81]."
-He
+By contrast with classical art, the art of Romanticism seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit, "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
+He writes:
-writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel-aesthetics-english p.89]."
-Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel-aesthetics-english p.81].
-Romantic art triumphs over the external, material world, reaching at its pinnacle the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel-aesthetics-german p.check on number].
+"Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material;
+instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
+Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel_hegels_1998, 81].
+Romantic art triumphs over the external, material world, reaching at its pinnacle the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].

 Not all text is art, of course.
 But, if one believes in the potential for text to reach such lofty heights, he would also have to place value on the act of